Diversion from prosecution cases at highest level on record – figures

 The vast majority of cases involved a person who was unemployed – accounting for 1,187.

-The Scottish Tories said the figures expose the “soft touch justice approach” put in place by the Scottish Government.
+The Scottish Conservatives said the figures expose the “soft touch justice approach” put in place by the Scottish Government.

 “These shocking statistics expose how the SNP’s soft-touch justice approach is letting an ever-increasing number of criminals get away with their crimes,” said the party’s justice spokesman, Jamie Greene.